Interview with Bestselling Author Tish Cohen

 Tish is the bestselling author of Inside Out Girl and Town House, as well Little Black Lies for teens and the Zoe Lama series for middle graders.
 She has incredible wit and humor and all her novels are laced with exquisite characters who resolve real life issues.
 Be sure to check out her latest book, The Truth About Delilah Blue.
 For more info, visit her website.

 What is your favorite aspect of writing?
-Why?

 My favorite aspect of writing is the actual writing.
 That might sound a bit simplistic, but there are so many other aspects to the job that a writer starts to prize the hours spent writing the actual book.
 Right now I am outlining a new book—which means I have to dream up the storyline without the benefit of knowing the characters.
 I’m not a fan of outlining, but I love to have a finished outline in hand.
 So until they sell them ready made on eBay, I’m stuck writing them myself.